Skip to Main Content

 Patient care

-Cancer care at Riley at IU Health is nationally ranked by U.S.News & World Report.
+Cancer care at Riley Children's is nationally ranked by U.S. News & World Report.
 IU Health Blood and Bone Marrow Stem Cell Transplant and Immune Cell Therapy includes both an adult program located at IU Health Simon Cancer Center and a pediatric program located at Riley Hospital for Children at IU Health.
 We share one joint FACT accreditation, which ensures that we meet the highest standards in patient care and laboratory practices.

-Riley at IU Health has also been named a Blue Distinction Center for transplants by the Blue Cross Blue Shield Association.
+Riley Children's has also been named a Blue Distinction Center for transplants by the Blue Cross Blue Shield Association.
 This award is for programs that emphasize best practice care and achieve excellent outcomes.
 Our comprehensive care begins with a full evaluation to determine the right treatment plan for your child.
 The transplant process includes a hospital stay of several weeks as well as regular follow-up visits to our outpatient clinic.

 Research